Angus Fire - Bentham

 Monitoring and Checking Compliance

 It is our responsibility to monitor sites like Angus Fire to ensure they are keeping to the conditions of their environmental permit.
-This involves visiting the site, carrying out checks, reviewing data the company provides, and investigating any incidents that occur.
+This involves inspecting the site, carrying out checks, reviewing data the company provides, and investigating any incidents that occur.
 We check that the company is operating within the set limits and that their environmental management systems are effective.

 Taking Enforcement Action